idosal/mcp-ui/sdks/typescript/server/README.md

 UI snippets must be able to interact with the agent.
 In `mcp-ui`, this is done by hooking into events sent from the UI snippet and reacting to them in the host (see `onUIAction` prop).
 For example, an HTML may trigger a tool call when a button is clicked by sending an event which will be caught handled by the client.

 ### Platform Adapters

-`@mcp-ui/server` includes adapter support for host-specific implementations, enabling your open MCP-UI widgets to work seamlessly regardless of host.
+MCP-UI SDKs includes adapter support for host-specific implementations, enabling your open MCP-UI widgets to work seamlessly regardless of host.
 Adapters automatically translate between MCP-UI's `postMessage` protocol and host-specific APIs.
 Over time, as hosts become compatible with the open spec, these adapters wouldn't be needed.

 #### Available Adapters